djkormo/k8s-AKS-primer/docker/k8s-in-docker-desktop/README.md

 After installing Docker Desktop Community Edition we have already installed kubectl tool.

-The next steps will be done in git bash environment
+The next steps will be done in Git Bash environment.

 ```bash
 source <(kubectl completion bash)